Sandstone Point

 Sandstone Point is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-Sandstone Point's dwelling structures, as per the latest Census, comprised 73.9% houses and 26.1% other dwellings (semi-detached, apartments, 'other' dwellings).
-Brisbane metro had 73.5% houses and 26.5% other dwellings.
-Home ownership in Sandstone Point was 61.8%, with mortgaged dwellings at 21.0% and rented ones at 17.2%.
-The median monthly mortgage repayment was $1,560, below Brisbane metro's average of $1,863.
-Median weekly rent in Sandstone Point was $400, higher than Brisbane metro's $380 but lower than the national figure of $375.
-Nationally, mortgage repayments averaged $1,863.
+Sandstone Point's dwelling structure, as per the latest Census, consisted of 73.9% houses and 26.1% other dwellings (semi-detached, apartments, 'other' dwellings).
+This compares to Brisbane metro's figures of 73.5% houses and 26.5% other dwellings.
+Home ownership in Sandstone Point stood at 61.8%, with mortgaged dwellings at 21.0% and rented ones at 17.2%.
+The median monthly mortgage repayment was $1,560, lower than Brisbane metro's average of $1,863.
+The median weekly rent in Sandstone Point was $400, compared to Brisbane metro's $380.
+Nationally, Sandstone Point's mortgage repayments were significantly lower than the Australian average of $1,863, while rents exceeded the national figure of $375.

 Frequently Asked Questions - Housing